-The District places no limit on the amount it may invest.
-The investments in U S Bank Money Market represent 99% and the investments in Florida PRIME represent 1% of the District's total investments.
+The District places no limit on the amount it may invest in any one fund.
+The investments in U S Bank Money Market represent 46% and the investments in Florida PRIME represent 54% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2022 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2024 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.